 Front Running in the Real World

 As for another real-world example of front running, there was a case in 2011 involving a large global bank, and some foreign exchange traders who found themselves in hot water.
-The two traders became privy to a pending order from a client, made some moves to get ahead of it—front running!—and ended up making their company money.
+The two traders became privy to a pending order from a client, made some moves to get ahead of it, and ended up making their company money.

 So, while front running does happen, there can be serious consequences if regulators catch wind of it.

-Are There Times When Front Running is Okay?
+Are There Times When Front Running Is OK?

 Yes, actually.
 Index front running is not illegal, and is actually fairly common among active investors.

-As many investors are aware, index funds track financial indexes, like the S&P 500 or Dow Jones Industrial Average.
-They’re funds designed to mirror the performance of an index, in other words.
+As many investors are aware, index funds track market indexes like the S&P 500 or Dow Jones Industrial Average.
+These funds are designed to mirror the performance of a market index.
 And since market indexes are really nothing more than big amalgamations of stocks, they change quite often.
-Companies are constantly swapped in and out of the S&P 500, for instance.
+Companies are frequently swapped in and out of the S&P 500 index, for instance.

-When that happens, it’s generally announced to the market, and public, before the swap actually takes place.
+When that happens, the change in an index’s constituents is generally announced to the public, before the swap actually takes place.
 If a company is being added to the S&P 500, that’s probably considered good news, and can make investors feel more confident in that company’s potential.
 Conversely, if a company is being dropped from an index, it may be a sign that things aren’t going so well.

 That gives some traders an opening to take advantageous positions.
 Let’s say that an announcement is made that Firm X is being added to the Dow Jones Industrial Average, taking the place of another company.
 That’s big news for Firm X, and means that it’s likely Firm X’s stock price will go up.